pyne/pyne/docs/theorymanual/source_sampling.rst

 **************

 The Sampler class reads :math:`\hat{q}` and optionally :math:`\hat{q}'` from a MOAB mesh.
 PDFs are created using the method described above.
-In order to sample these PDFs an alias table is created.
+In order to efficiently sample these PDFs an alias table is created [1][2].
 This data structure requires an :math:`O(n^2)` setup step, but then allows for :math:`O(1)` sampling.
 Monte Carlo radiation transport typically involves the simulation of :math:`10^{6}` to :math:`10^{12}` particles, so this expensive setup step is well-justified.

 In the analog sampling mode, an alias table is created from :math:`q`.
-In the uniform and user-specified sampling modes, an alias table is created from :math:`\hat{q}` and birth weights are calculated for each phase-space bin.
-In the uniform sampling mode, :math:`\hat{q}` is calculated by assuming :math:`\hat{q}'` is 1 for all phase-space bins (all phase space bins are equiprobable).
+In the uniform and user-specified sampling modes, an alias table is created from :math:`\hat{q}` and birth weights are calculated for each phase space bin.
+In the uniform sampling mode, :math:`\hat{q}` is calculated by assuming :math:`\hat{q}'` is 1 for all phase space bins (all phase space bins are equiprobable).

-The method for uniformly sample within a mesh volume element of Cartesian mesh is straightforward.
+The method for uniformly sampling within a mesh volume element of Cartesian mesh is straightforward.
 A vertex of the hexahedron (:math:`O`) is chosen and three vectors are created: :math:`\vec{x}`, :math:`\vec{y}`, and :math:`\vec{z}`.
 Each vector points to an adjacent vertex (in the x, y, z, direction